 The Ohio CIP Initiative began in 2015 under Governor Kasich.
-With funding from OhioMHAS, the initiative invested in an evidenced-based prevention curriculum - Creating Lasting Family Connections (CLFC).
+With funding from OhioMHAS, the initiative invested in an evidencedbased prevention curriculum - Creating Lasting Family Connections (CLFC).
 That same year an evaluation component was developed to support the integration of CLFC into Ohio's re-entry system creating a partnership with three ODRC institutions.

 In 2020, OhioMHAS received a three year federal grant from the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
 This funding provided the opportunity to add the Family Component to the current programming.
 Both the Parenthood Component and the Family Component work to strengthen families in preparation for a successful reintegration upon release.
 This initiative is currently offered at five institutions and continues to expand throughout Ohio.
-An additional five ODRC partnerships are planned for 2024.
+In 2024, five more ODRC partnerships were added.

 The Ohio CIP Initiative within the ODRC affects positive change in children.
 Through the application of concrete, practical skills this program provides parents an opportunity to build a more positive, connected relationship with their child(ren); much like parenting classes.
 These positive interactions help create healthier environments for children.
 The positive effects of these interactions are multiplied when participants model new skills for other parents or caregivers.
-As of July 2024, over 300 incarcerated parents have completed the program, and an estimated 730 children have been positively impacted through parental participation.
+As of June 2025, over 650 incarcerated parents have completed the program, and an estimated 1382 children have been positively impacted through parental participation.

 Want to learn more or get involved?
 Please visit our website at www.ohiocip.org!